Zimmer Biomet

 Participant Snapshots: Brief summaries related to topics our clients cared about to enrich their understanding through short narratives, like perspectives on education or their consideration criteria for adopting new technologies

-Given the lack of robust primary research up-front, these pieces helped our clients better understand users of their products and provided food for thought as they worked through new business plans and messaging during the reorganization.
+With the lack of robust primary research up-front, these pieces helped our clients better understand users of their products and provided food for thought as they worked through new business plans and messaging during the reorganization.

 Section/Page insights page with quotes from several participants